Notice Of Non-Discrimination And Equal Opportunity

 Note: All faculty and professional staff at the University are required to report any incidents of sexual misconduct to the University’s Title IX Coordinator.

 The University will promptly and equitably respond to all reports of discrimination, harassment, and retaliation as it relates to protected classifications.
-Complaints of discrimination, harassment, and retaliation may be directed to the University’s Title IX Coordinator and Diversity Administrator, Lexi Morrison, at email@example.com or (215) 717-6362.
+Complaints of discrimination, harassment, and retaliation may be directed to the University’s Title IX Coordinator and Diversity Administrator at email@example.com.
 Complaint procedures can be found in Appendix A of the faculty, staff, and student handbooks.

-Inquiries regarding the Americans with Disabilities Act, the Rehabilitation Act, and related statutes and regulations may be directed to David Thomas, Educational Accessibility Advisor, ADA/504 Coordinator, at firstname.lastname@example.org.
+Inquiries regarding the Americans with Disabilities Act, the Rehabilitation Act, and related statutes and regulations may be directed to the Educational Accessibility Office, firstname.lastname@example.org.
 To learn more about accessibility at UArts, visit www.uarts.edu/faculty-and-staff/educational-accessibility.